bryanwweber/bryanwweber.github.io/content/pages/resume.md

 ---

-Co-Chair, NumFOCUS Small Development Grants Committee, 2019-Present
+Co-Chair, NumFOCUS Small Development Grants Committee, 2019--2024

-- Award up to $87,000 three times annually to applicants from NumFOCUS projects
+- Award up to $250,000 annually to applicants from NumFOCUS projects
 - Organize and co-host decision meetings for 13 committee members, ensuring each application is discussed in the allotted time
-- Provide thoughtful, actionable, feedback to projects that are not selected for funding
+- Provide thoughtful, actionable feedback to projects that are not selected for funding

 ## Education